 To determine who may be a good candidate for treatment, we need to know which symptoms are being experienced to understand the severity, and we'll complete a health review.
 We can collect this information through online forms or over the phone.
-This helps us confirm that DSR and/or Ketamine Infusion Therapy is right for each unique individual.
+This helps us confirm that DSR and/or ketamine treatments are right for each unique individual.

-2. DSR and Ketamine Infusion Therapy by Stella Are Effective
+2. DSR and Ketamine Infusion by Stella Are Effective

 Advances in neurobiological models of PTSD (which Stella refers to as PTSI) allow Stella to deploy effective treatments.
 We know that the greatest possible relief occurs when biological and psychological treatments are used together strategically.

-The American Journal of Psychology called ketamine infusion therapy "one of the most important breakthroughs in antidepressant treatment in decades."2 Ketamine infusion therapy caused a paradigm shift in the treatment of major depressive disorder and treatment-resistant depression because it can decrease symptoms within hours instead of weeks or months.
+The American Journal of Psychology called ketamine infusions "one of the most important breakthroughs in antidepressant treatment in decades."2 Ketamine infusions caused a paradigm shift in the treatment of major depressive disorder and treatment-resistant depression because it can decrease symptoms within hours instead of weeks or months.
 This finding is incredibly encouraging because when we're struggling with depression, we might not be able to wait for relief.